SmoothWAN/SmoothWAN-docs/docs/index.md

 SmoothWAN's decision to utilize Speedify's commercial solution is motivated by the lack of affordable mixed-usage multi-mode bonding routers that are cost-effective and reliable.
 By incorporating Speedify's technology, SmoothWAN aims to bridge this gap and provide a comprehensive internet bonding solution accessible to a wider range of users.

-It is important to note that the inclusion of a commercial solution does not imply an endorsement or partnership with Speedify or Connectify.
-SmoothWAN remains an independent open-source project developed by a dedicated community.
-The selection of Speedify technology is based on its unique features, performance, and ability to address the specific requirements of internet bonding.

 ??? note "Speedify distinguishing features"

     **Note**: These are my own findings and they may not be accurate.